Definition of Dactyl

 Out of the mockingbird’s throat, the musical shuttle

-Whitman is using dactyl in phrase, “out of the…” as a pulse riding throughout this poem, which is generating a starting point for each new line.
+Whitman is using dactyl in the phrase, “Out of the …” as a pulse riding throughout this poem, which is generating a starting point for each new line.

 Bacon, lord Chancellor.